clemlak/create-truffle-dapp/README.md

     npm install -g create-truffle-dapp

-*Macos users may need to start this command with `sudo` and enter their password.*
+*Some users may need to start this command with `sudo` and enter their password.*

 ## Usage
 To create a new project in the current directory, simply run: